 \section{Literature review}

-In recent years, machine learning enthusiasts follow human activities ~\cite{gil2020human}.
-Some of these activities present alternative ways to control computers.
-For instance, they were using a Kinect ~\cite{ren2013robust} sensor and EEG mouse ~\cite{alomari2014eeg} or EMG signals ~\cite{benalcazar2017real} to classify human actions and allocate mouse commands to them in order to control the pointer of the computer.
-The methods mentioned above, however, remove the mouse hardware but use other hardware, which is more expensive and bulkier than the usual mouse.
-Therefore, in order to replace the mouse, it is superior to use software for controlling the pointer of the computer.
+In recent years, there has been growing interest among machine learning enthusiasts in studying human activities as a means to explore alternative methods for computer control~\cite{gil2020human}.
+Several studies have focused on using different approaches to control computers, such as utilizing Kinect sensors~\cite{ren2013robust}, EEG mice~\cite{alomari2014eeg}, or EMG signals~\cite{benalcazar2017real} to classify human actions and assign corresponding mouse commands, thereby controlling the computer pointer.
+However, these methods often rely on additional hardware that is more expensive and bulkier than traditional computer mice.
+To overcome these limitations, software-based solutions for controlling the computer pointer offer a more promising approach.